eea/land.copernicus.content/docs/functional-tests/README.md

 # EEA Land Copernicus test scenarios

+### Test landfiles
+Run as admin /test_all_landfiles

+Status: "OK" or "Provided URL does not resolve to a file!"

 ### Add browser extension
 The tests were run on chrome browser.
 For testing the functionality use according to your preffered browser:
 - [selenium chrome extension](https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd?hl=en)